wilds/angular-schema-form-dynamic-select/README.md

     ];

-# Feature summary
+# Populating the list items

-The options.items property in form holds the list items(also in the dynamic variants).
+The form.titleMap property in a form holds the list items(also in the dynamic variants).

-All select types can handle:

-* property mappings
-* filters
+The name titleMap is the same as the built-in angular-schema-form select.

-## Dynamically fetching drop down items
+## Dynamically fetching list items
 These types are dynamic and fetches their data from different back ends.

 #### Callbacks in general